Economic review and outlook

 Read on to check out our GDP flash estimates for eight CESEE economies.
 These model-based estimates, which draw on selected leading indicators, are reviewed at monthly intervals.

-The OeNB Nowcast for CESEE-8 (Bulgaria, Czechia, Croatia, Hungary, Poland, Romania, Slovenia, Slovakia) stands at 0.9% (quarter on quarter) for the second quarter of 2019.
-This would imply some moderation of GDP growth compared to the first quarter of 2019.
-Lower growth figures are expected especially for Poland and Hungary after extraordinary strong dynamics in early 2019.
+The OeNB Nowcast for CESEE-8 (Bulgaria, Czechia, Croatia, Hungary, Poland, Romania, Slovenia, Slovakia) stands at 0.6% (quarter on quarter) for the fourth quarter of 2019.
+This would imply a moderation of GDP growth compared to the unexpectedly strong third quarter of 2019.

 The OeNB and the Bank of Finland Institute for Economies in Transition (BOFIT) compile semiannual forecasts of economic developments in selected CESEE countries.
 They are based on a broad range of available information, including country-specific time series models for Bulgaria, Croatia, the Czech Republic, Hungary, Poland and Romania.
 The projections for Russia were prepared by the BOFIT and are based on an SVAR model.
 The forecasts are published in Q2 and Q4 of "Focus on European Economic Integration".